1. PURPOSE OF THIS POLICY

 HSM’S PRIVACY OFFICER may be contacted by emailing email@example.com

 When a MEMBER registers a profile with HSM through DAYBREAK, they will be required to provide HSM with their email address for administrative/registration purposes.
-However, MEMBERS are encouraged to use a nickname, not their real name (MEMBER NAME) for their profile and participation in the COMMUNITY FEED and to not disclose this name to others in order to retain anonymity.
+MEMBERS are also encouraged to use a nickname (MEMBER NAME), not their real name for their profile and participation in the COMMUNITY FEED and to not disclose this name to others in order to retain anonymity.
 Retention of anonymity means that certain information provided by a MEMBER does not become identifiable, so it is important that MEMBERS adhere to this rule.
+Even if you engage with our Care Navigation service, you must remain anonymous.
+The Care Navigator will not have access to your registration details and will not be passing any communications with them onto any services which the Care Navigator may suggest to you, including HSM’s separate Health Coaching service.

 3. WHAT IS DAYBREAK?